School of Isfahan

-Because of the attention of Shah Abbas during the Safavid dynasty in Iran to intellectual tradition in Islam, Isfahan became a famous academic city and the intellectual center of Iran at the time, along with the cities of Ray and Shiraz.
+During the Safavid era in Iran, Shah Abbas' attention to intellectual traditions in Islam made Isfahan into a famous academic city and Iran's intellectual center at the time, along with the cities of Ray and Shiraz.

 Historical context

 This school of thought began to develop once Iran was economically and politically stable.
 The Safavid court also provided funding for the arts, which also contributed to the development.
 At the time, there were many disputes between Shiite scholars, such as Ahamad Alavi, and Christian and Jewish scholars.
 In this period the intellectual life of Suhrawardi was revived by Mir Damad and Mulla Sadra.
 According to Seyyed Hosein Nasr, this school of thought plays an important role both in terms of the relation between philosophy and prophecy, and in the training of Mulla Sadra.
 The school of Isfahan is a subsidiary of the Shiraz school of philosophy.
 Several philosophers that were not part of the Shiraz school of thought had very important roles in preparing the Isfahan school, such as Ibn Turkah, Qadi Maybudi and Ibn Abi Jomhour Ahsaei.
 The group of founders then announced Shia as formal religion in Persia, in an attempt to unify the entire country, with Isfahan as their capital.